HEnquist/audioadapter-rs/README.md

 Audio data can be stored in many different ways, where both the layout of the data, and the numerical representation can vary.
-This crate aims at helping with the differences in layout both layout and data type.
+The `audioadapter` crate aims at helping with the differences in layout both layout and data type.

+This crate does not provide any data structures of its own for storing the audio data.
+Instead if functions as that of an adapter.
+The "raw" audio data should be stored in existing structures such as the built-in vectors and arrays.
+The crate then provides adapters for these.
+The adapters consist of wrapping structures that provide a set of methods for reading and writing the sample values from the wrapped data structure.

 ## Background
 Libraries and applications that process audio usually use